Wu Lien-teh: Later career

 In 1912, Wu became the first director of the Manchurian Plague Service.
 He was a founder member and first president of the Chinese Medical Association (1916–1920).

 Wu led the efforts to combat the 1920-21 cholera pandemic in the north-east of China.

 In 1929, he was appointed a trustee of the 'Nanyang Club' in Penang by Cheah Cheang Lim, along with Wu Lai Hsi, Robert Lim Kho Seng, and Lim Chong Eang.
-The 'Nanyang Club', an old house in Peiping, China, provided convenient accommodation to overseas Chinese friends.
+The 'Nanyang Club', an old house in Beiping, China, provided convenient accommodation to overseas Chinese friends.

 In the 1930s he became the first director of the National Quarantine Service.

 Around 1939, Wu moved back to Malaya and continued to work as a general practitioner in Ipoh.

 Wu collected donations to start the Perak Library (Now the Tun Razak Library) in Ipoh, a free-lending public library, and donated to Shanghai City Library and the University of Hong Kong.

 Wu was a mandarin of the second rank and sat on advisory committees for the League of Nations.
 He was given awards by the Czar of Russia and the President of France, and was awarded honorary degrees by Johns Hopkins University, Peking University, University of Hong Kong, and University of Tokyo.